 - less stress on the lower back in comparison to everything seated

-teaches you how to brace your core;
+- teaches you how to brace your core

-more athletic than the seated version;
+- more athletic than the seated version

-- no need to develop advanced skills like hand balancing;
+- no need to develop advanced skills like hand balancing

-So, can the overhead press build 3D deltoids?
+Can the overhead press build 3D deltoids?

 My answer would be yes.
 The overhead press will get you to your deltoid potential.
 I consider all other shoulder exercises copies and fillers.
 The overhead press is the king of shoulder training, at least for me.

-With that said, forget about getting the 3D capped delts of modern fitness models regardless of the exercises you are doing.
+Having said that, forget about getting the 3D capped delts of modern fitness models regardless of the exercises you are doing.
 Those are something else.